pleonex/LayTea/docs/guides/games/london_life/DENC.md

 | 0     | `1` for repeat decompressed data                      |
 | 1-11  | Number of bytes to go back in output (max 2048 bytes) |
 | 12-15 | Number of bytes to copy (max 16 bytes)                |

+The decompression subroutine is in overlay 48 at `0x020d3330`.